Erin Ness will be in her fourth year as the head women's tennis coach at Washington and Lee University.

-Ness' first season resulted in a 19-8 overall record and the program's 23rd Old Dominion Athletic Conference title.
+Ness' first stint resulted in a 19-8 overall record and the program's 23rd Old Dominion Athletic Conference title.
 The Generals then advanced to the NCAA Tournament before falling to Sewanee in the second round.
 Ness also coached several individuals to the NCAA Singles and Doubles Championships, with the tandem of Sonja Meighan '15 and Patricia Kirkland '15 advancing to the semifinals of the national tournament to earn All-America honors.
 Ness also mentored Meghan Buell '15 to All-America honors after she placed fourth at the ITA Small College Championships in the fall.

-Last season, Ness led the Generals to their 12th-straight ODAC title and a berth into the NCAA Tournament.
+In her second season, Ness led the Generals to their 12th-straight ODAC title and a berth into the NCAA Tournament.
 W&L took down Sewanee, 5-0, in the second round, but fell to top-seeded Emory, 5-0, in the third round.
 Ness also mentored Meighan and Kirkland to All-America accolades, as Meighan won the ITA Southeast Regional Singles Championship and partnered with Kirkland to win the doubles championship in the fall.
 Meighan and Kirkland were also the only Generals selected to participate in the NCAA Individual Championships in the spring.

 Ness came to W&L from the University of California-Santa Cruz, where she served as the head women's tennis coach from 2006-12.
 She led the Banana Slugs to the NCAA Division III Tournament three times, while mentoring her athletes to All-America honors a total of five times.
 Her 2008, 2011 and 2012 teams all earned Intercollegiate Tennis Association (ITA) All-Academic Team accolades and she was named the Wilson/ITA West Region Coach of the Year in 2011.